salesforce/codeceptjs-bdd/website/docs/05-02-test-configurations/1-env-variables.md

 ## codecept.env

-This file contains all your default environment variables, such as common Environment Variables across all your test environements.
+This file contains all your default environment variables, such as common Environment Variables across all your test environments.

 It contains overall app configuration values that would be common across environments.
 The **codecept.env** file is loaded first and then the **codecept.dev.env** file is loaded and will overwrite any values from the **codecept.env** file.